selabhvl/hvl-phd-latextemplate/README.md

 Introduction
 ============

-Sample latex for PhD dissertations.
+Latex template for HVL PhD dissertations.

+The template uses the latexmk to compile the latex to pdf by running a makefile enclosed.
+All the default settings of the template are in the preamble.tex and macros.tex.

 * Install TeX document production system (Latex)
 To get the TeX document production system, one easy way is to download [TeX Live](https://www.tug.org/texlive/).